nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-11.md

    - All Gold Ore
    - All Coal
    - All Stone
-   - Source of Energy, usually Common Mushrooms or Chubs
+   - Source of Energy, usually Common Mushrooms or Chub
    - Your best [Weapon](https://stardewvalleywiki.com/Weapons) if you fished one up
 3. Travel to The Mines.